Take Art Multi-cache

 N 52°28.706 W 001°54.683

 The gallery is just inside the International Convention Centre.
-Outside, next to the canal, you will find a plaque that marks the construction of the ICC.
+Outside, tucked away among alfresco dining pods, you will find a plinth that marks the construction of the ICC.
 Note down this date: October CD 1986.

 The Ikon Gallery was founded over 40 years ago, starting out in a kiosk in Birmingham's Bullring.
 Over the years the gallery has grown in size and stature to become an internationally acclaimed contemporary arts venue, now located in a renovated neo-gothic school house.